Old Colorado City: Etymology

-It was initially and briefly known as El Dorado for the gold mines found during the gold rush.
+It was first known, and only briefly, as El Dorado, named for the gold mines found during the gold rush.
 The name Colorado City was selected by its founders because of the red sandstone rocks and red outcroppings in the vicinity (specifically, the Rampart Range and Garden of the Gods formations).
 The word Colorado in Spanish means "blushing" or "red".

 Geography

 The approximate boundaries are U.S. Highway 24 to the south, 32nd Street to the west, 13th Street to the east and Uintah Street to the north, with the town square restructured as Bancroft Park.

 History

 Founded

 Colorado City Town Company laid claim to two square miles of land that would become Colorado City on May 22, 1859.
 Founded at the confluence of Fountain and Camp creeks on August 13, 1859, it was the first Pikes Peak region settlement.
 The founders— Melancthon Beach, Anthony Bott, George Bute, and Rufus Cable—envisioned Colorado City as a major supply hub for the new gold mines in South Park and the Blue River, where major strikes in the Pike's Peak Gold Rush had recently been made.
 The location for the town was selected for its proximity to Ute Pass, the route westward to the gold mines.

 In 1859, Colorado City was in the most westerly part of Kansas Territory.
 The Colorado City area became part of the Jefferson Territory on October 24, 1859.
 There were more than 300 cabins that had been built by 1861.
 Its residents included ranchers, farmers, freighters, and outfitters for gold prospectors.